 The bilateral ovaries should be measured in three dimensions with the calculation of the volumes.
 Any masses or prominent cysts should be measured as well.
 Physiologic follicles in a reproductive-aged woman may be seen.
 Masses, dilated tubular structures, and other abnormalities should be evaluated in the adnexal regions.
 However, the fallopian tubes are not typically visualized if there is no pathology present.

-Dynamic imaging may be performed by a sonographer via placing a hand over the lower abdomen, palpating, and observing the mobility of the internal organs in real-time.
+Dynamic imaging may be performed by a sonographer via placing a hand over the lower abdomen, palpating, and observing the mobility of the internal organs in real time.
 “Slide sign” is when the organs move relatively freely against one another.
 When they are more fixed during palpation, this is indicative of adhesions.
 Additionally, regional sensitivity to probe maneuvers and anterior abdominal palpation may be pertinent to identify pathology.
 Another form of dynamic imaging may be performed by taking a cine-loop (video clip).
 When an area of interest is identified, a cine-clip will allow the interpreting radiologist to characterize pathology more accurately than static images alone.
 Some protocols have cine-clip imaging as a part of their requirements.
-The use of color doppler has many utilities.
+The use of color Doppler has many utilities.
 It can assess the vascularity of an identified lesion, assess for hyperemic states such as infection, or assess for lack of flow, such as in the case of ovarian torsion.
-When color doppler is utilized, this must be mentioned in the reporting technique and findings.
+When a color Doppler is utilized, this must be mentioned in the reporting technique and findings.

-Once the examination is complete, the probe cover is removed, running water and soap are used to remove any gel.
+Once the examination is complete, the probe cover is removed, and running water and soap are used to remove any gel.
 After drying the probe, the utilization of a high-level disinfectant is recommended.